 Not All Inquiries Are Equal: What do I do with High Intent Inquiries?

 Put the relationship back into your CRM and build meaningful connections with those students!
 Maximize your resources and simplify your approach.
-First and foremost, communicate with high intent inquiries in a relevant way!
-By focusing on this group, you’ll end up saving time, money and creating better results with your enrollment investments.
+First and foremost, communicate with high intent inquiries in a relevant way.
+By focusing on this group, you’ll end up maximizing time, saving money, and creating better results with your enrollment investments.

 Personalize the message to the student’s most recent behavior and respond with a simple message and a singular call-to-action.
 To do that, focus on these seven key items:

 - Segment your audience: First, look at prospects vs. inquiries.
 Then, segment by high and low intent inquiries.
 High intent inquiries should receive more time and personalized attention from your team.
 For example, a personal phone call from a current student or a handwritten note from alumni go a long way.
-Activities like this are more effective than non-personal communication tactics.
+Activities like this are more effective than impersonal communication tactics.

-- Time it right: It’s important to respond to a recent behavior as quickly as you can.
+- Time it right: It’s important to respond to recent behavior as quickly as you can.
 It’s equally important to measure your results and time communication activities based on your own data.
 While best practices can certainly be found, the big differentiator is using your own data to figure out what’s working for your institution.
-Are students more responsive to certain activities, days of the week, time of day, messages, or calls-to action?
+Are students more responsive to certain channels, days of the week, time of day, messages, or calls-to action?

 - Focus on quality data: When you focus on more recent and accurate sources of data you maximize results by having the cleanest, most up-to-date information.
 Maintaining timely and accurate data takes a village.
-Operations team members, application processing personnel, admission counselors, marketing and communication staff and leadership all need to roll up their sleeves to take the time to review data, log interactions, respond to requests, and make adjustments in a collaborative, timely and accurate manner.
+Operations team members, application processing personnel, admission counselors, marketing and communication staff, and leadership all need to roll up their sleeves to take the time to review data, log interactions, respond to requests, and make adjustments in a collaborative and efficient manner.
 Spending the efforts on this item makes a big difference in being able to communicate more effectively.